 Length: 2 pages

-This bill was introduced on May 18, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 18, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 14, 2016